dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/extra-credit/materialization-metadata.md

 To add metadata to an asset, you need to do two things:

+- Return a `MaterializeResult` object with the `metadata` parameter from your asset
 - Use the `MetadataValue` utility class to wrap the data, ensuring it displays correctly in the UI
-- Return a `MaterializeResult` instance with the `metadata` parameter from your asset

 Let’s add metadata to the `taxi_trips_file` asset to demonstrate further.
 This will add the count of records to the asset’s materialization metadata.